Habitat and distribution: Found in dense tropical lowland rainforests of Southern Burma, Malay Peninsula, Southeast Thailand, and Sumatra.

 Predators: Humans and tigers

-Behavior: Malayan tapirs spend most of their time alone, but have been found to live in pairs.
+Behavior: Malayan tapirs are mostly nocturnal and often solitary, but have been found living in pairs.
 They are good climbers and can easily climb steep slopes.
-If they are scared or startled they can gallop off with surprising speed.
-They are mostly nocturnal, though they have been described as being active during the day.
-When excited they squeal, make ear-piercing whistles, and spray large amounts of urine.
-When greeting another tapir they make clicking sounds.
+When scared or startled, they can gallop off with surprising speed.
+When excited, they squeal, spray urine, and emit ear-piercing whistles.